bearkerb/tp/docs/UserGuide.md

 - `fjob aircon repair` returns `Aircon Leakage` and `Repair Pipe`.

 💡**Tip:**
-- Use specific keywords related to the job description to narrow down results, e.g., pipe leakage instead of just pipe.
+- Use specific keywords related to the job description to narrow down results, e.g., `pipe leakage` instead of just `pipe`.
-- Combine multiple keywords for broader search if you’re unsure of the exact description, e.g., aircon repair ceiling.
+- Combine multiple keywords for broader search if you’re unsure of the exact description, e.g., `aircon repair ceiling`.

 #### 3.2.5 Linking Job to Tenant: `link`
-Link a maintenance job to a specific tenant.
+Links a maintenance job to a specific tenant so that the job can be tracked alongside its relevant tenants.

 Format: `link TENANT_NUMBER j/JOB_NUMBER`